-<p> tag is used to define a paragraph in a webpage.
-It is a Paired Tag, i.e. it comes with an opening
+HTML p tag defines a paragraph in a webpage.
+It is a Paired Tag, i.e., it comes with an opening

 <p> and a closing

-<p> tag is very important tag, as all the content written on a website needs to get formatted in the form of paragraphs.
-Browsers automatically add blank lines above and below a paragraph to seaprate it from other content or othe paragraphs on the page.
+<p> tag is very important, as all the content written on a website needs to get formatted in the form of paragraphs.
+Browsers automatically add blank lines above and below a paragraph.
+It separates a paragaph from other content or other paragraphs on the page.

 HTML Paragraphs are block level elements, i.e., a new paragraph will always start from a new line.
-Also, Paragraph tags gets automatically closed if another block-element gets parsed before the
+Also, p tags gets automatically closed if another block-element gets inserted before the